opensas/playapp-openshift-quickstart/README.md

     git commit -m "a new deploy"
     git push

+Note: some versions of play don't allow you to generate a war inside the application's folder.
+In that case you'll have to do something like this to generate the ROOT.war folder:

+    play war -o /tmp/deployments/ROOT.war --exclude deployments
+    rm -fr deployments/ROOT.war
+    mv /tmp/deployments/ROOT.war deployments/ROOT.war
+    rm -fr /tmp/deployments

 Check [this article](https://github.com/opensas/play-demo/wiki/Step-12.5---deploy-to-openshift) for more information, and a detailed step by step guide.

 Notes